Jess Smith: In fiction

 Smith "attempts to warn Harding [of his impending murder] but 'commits suicide' in Harry Daugherty's apartment" in Ishmael Reed's 1972 novel Mumbo Jumbo.

 Smith is one of four characters (and the only one based on a real person) from whose point of view Gore Vidal's novel of the period, Hollywood, is told.
 He is portrayed as a business-savvy but weak-willed and sycophantic follower of Harding and Daugherty, and it's speculated that his death might have been a murder used to cover up the Ohio Gang's crimes.

-Roy Hoopes' novel Our Man in Washington also speculates that Smith might have been murdered as part of a coverup.
+Roy Hoopes' novel Our Man in Washington also speculates that Smith might have been murdered as part of a cover-up.

-Smith is played by Ed Jewett in season 3 of the television series Boardwalk Empire.
+Smith is played by Ed Jewett in seasons 2 and 3 of the television series Boardwalk Empire.
 When Harry Daugherty's office comes under investigation for its connections to bootleggers, Smith becomes increasingly paranoid.
 Daugherty comes to see Smith as a loose end and sends fellow Ohio Gang member, Gaston Means, to kill him.
 Means plans to kill Smith in his sleep but is unable to surprise him, leading to an awkward confrontation where Smith kills himself.